 - Pectin – 2-8%

 - Cutin (prevents water loss)

 Key Differences Between Plasma Membrane and Cell Wall

-- Plasma Membrane is also known as Plasma Lemma, or Cell Membrane is the phospholipid layer present in all types of cells, it is very fragile of only 5-10nm thickness, while Cell Wall is found in the plant cell, bacterial and fungal cell and is made up of cellulose, peptidoglycan, and chitin respectively.
-It has thickness 4- 20um and is rigid.
+- Plasma Membrane is the phospholipid layer present in all types of cells.
+It is very fragile and delicate with 5-10nm thickness.
+While Cell Wall is the rigid outermost layer present in the plant cell, bacterial and fungal cells only.
+It is made up of cellulose, and peptidoglycan or chitin with a thickness of 4- 20um.

-- Plasma Membranes are semipermeable and have receptors which help in cell-cell communication, whereas Cell wall is completely permeable and does not have any receptors.
+- Plasma Membranes are semipermeable and have receptors which help in cell-cell communication.
+Whereas the Cell wall is completely permeable and does not have any receptors.